-An application for membership requires to be sponsored by two members and to be accompanied by the relevant papers specified on the application form.
+An application for membership requires sponsorship by two members and to be accompanied by the relevant papers specified on the application form.

-The benefits of being an SSC member include access to the well-stocked legal library, with a quiet working environment and wifi computer access.
+The benefits of being an SSC Society member include access to the well-stocked legal library, with a quiet working environment, computer support, and Wifi internet access.

-The relaxed members' lounge provides tea and coffee, together with daily newspapers and a tannoy from the courts.
+The comfortable Members' Lounge provides tea and coffee, together with daily newspapers and a tannoy from the courts with regular updates.

 Membership also brings the benefits of the Annuity Scheme for widows, widowers, surviving civil partners, and orphans of members that have died.